wigy/chronicles_of_grunt/README.md

 The supported variables in double curly braces are:
 * `SRC` --- Complete path to the source file.
+* `DST` --- Complete path to the destination file.
 * `NAME` --- Name of the source file.
 * `BASENAME` --- Name of the source file without postfix after dot.
 * `DIR` --- Full path of the source file.